The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-So far so good, but what about the measurements at the sample annealed at $T_{\rm ann} = 175\ {\rm ^oC}$?
-For this sample, the findings are confusing: It should exhibit activated transport according to the unphysical $\sigma(T \rightarrow 0)$ extrapolation in Fig.\ \ref{AA_fig}.
-(The corresponding $\sigma = a + b \, T^{1/2}$ fit implies a divergence of $w(T)$ at finite $T$, indicated by the black line overlaid with red dashes in Fig.\ \ref{w_fig}.)
-Hence, in the low $T$ region, the slope of $w(T)$ should be negative as for the three given approximations for activated transport according to Eq.\ (\ref{derivmer}).
+So far so good, but what about the measurements on the sample annealed at $175\ {\rm ^oC}$?
+For this sample, the findings are confusing: It should exhibit activated transport according to the unphysical $\sigma(T \rightarrow 0)$ extrapolation in Figure \ref{AA_fig}.
+(The corresponding $\sigma = a + b \, T^{1/2}$ fit implies a divergence of $w(T)$ at finite $T$, indicated by the black line overlaid with red dashes in Figure \ref{w_fig}.)
+Hence, in the low $T$ region, the slope of $w(T)$ should be negative as for the three shown approximations for activated transport according to Eq.\ (\ref{derivmer}).
 In fact, however, the slope of the $w(T)$ curve obtained by numerical differentiation of the $\sigma(T)$ data is positive down to the smallest $T$ considered.
-This discrepancy raises serious doubts about the entire sample classification obtained from the $\sigma = a + b \, T^{1/2}$ fits in Fig.\ \ref{AA_fig}.
+This discrepancy raises serious doubts about the consistency of all the sample classifications obtained from the $\sigma = a + b \, T^{1/2}$ fits in Figure \ref{AA_fig}.

 How could one understand the contradiction?
 On the one hand, the temperature might not be low enough.
-This would be the case if the above mentioned high-$T$ mechanism had a strong influence even at temperatures of a few K. Consequently, for the samples annealed at 200 and $225\ {\rm ^oC}$, the usual $\sigma = a + b \, T^{1/2}$ fits in Fig.\ \ref{AA_fig} would be applicable only by chance.
+This would be the case if the above mentioned high-$T$ mechanism had a strong influence even at temperatures of a few K. Consequently, for the samples annealed at 200 and $225\ {\rm ^oC}$, the usual $\sigma = a + b \, T^{1/2}$ fits in Figure \ref{AA_fig} would be applicable only by chance.
 Moreover, also the Mott variable-range hopping behavior for $T_{\rm ann} = 150\ {\rm ^oC}$ would not be generic but result from the superposition of two mechanisms.

-Another possibility is that the exponent in the augmented power law fit might increase when approaching the MIT.
+Another possibility is that the exponent of the augmented power law might increase when the MIT is approached.
 Thus, the simple $\sigma = a + b \, T^{1/2}$ extrapolation procedure might erroneously classify a metallic sample as insulating.
-However, such a considerable increase of $p$ in the vicinity of the MIT seems to contradict the common experience with other materials, compare Subsect.\ II.C and Sect.\ IV.
+However, such a considerable increase of $p$ in the vicinity of the MIT seems to contradict the common experience with other disordered solids, compare Subsection 2.3 and Section 4.